antoninfaure/ML-higgs/README.md

 ## Team:
 This project was accomplished by:
-- Antonin Faure: @
+- Antonin Faure: @antoninfaure
 - Manon Dorster : @mdorster
-- Alexandre Maillard : @
+- Alexandre Maillard : @AlexMlld

 ## Introduction to the project: